xdanielgonzalez/simple_chrome_copy_paster/README.md

 To use this program unzip the chrome_copy_paster.zip file onto your computer

-Naviagte to extensions on the chrome browser and if necessary turn on developer mode
+Navigate to extensions on the chrome browser and ensure that developer mode is turned on

-Click on load unpacked extension and navigate to the folder that contains the contents of chrome_copy_paster.zip
+Click on the load unpacked button

+In the folder navigattion menu select the folder titled **"chrome_copy_paster"**

 The extension should be installed

-To use the extension please use the demo_page.html file in the unpacked extension folder
+To use the extension please use the **demo_page.html** file in the folder titled **"chrome_copy_paster"**

 (the extension is looking for fields that currently only exist on that page)